-The Company has adopted and complied with all the code provisions as set out in the Corporate Governance Code during the year ended 31 December 2019, save as disclosed below.
+The Company has adopted and complied with all the code provisions as set out in the Corporate Governance Code during the year ended 31 December 2020, save as disclosed below.

 In accordance with the requirements of code provision E.1.2 of the Corporate Governance Code, the chairman of the Board should attend the annual general meeting of the Company.
-However, due to other business commitments, the chairman of the Board, Mr. Au Pak Yin, was unable to attend the annual general meeting of the Company held on 21 May 2019.
+However, due to the ongoing restrictions on cross border travels and social distancing caused by COVID-19 epidemic and other business commitments, the chairman of the Board, Mr. Au Pak Yin, was unable to attend the annual general meeting of the Company held on 22 May 2020.
+Mr. Au Kwok Lun, an executive Director, acted as chairman at the annual general meeting.